Mayazhang/p8105_final_project_BF/p8105_final_project_BF.md

 ### Section 3

--   **The planned analyses / visualizations / coding challenges**
+#### The planned analyses / visualizations / coding challenges

-1.  **The planned analyses**
+**The planned analyses**

-For all rankings and graphing: specify hospital ownership (Government, Proprietary, Voluntary non-profit), hospital type.
+-   For all rankings and graphing: specify hospital ownership (Government, Proprietary, Voluntary non-profit), hospital type.
 (Acute Care Hospitals etc.)

-Since there is only overall rating for hospitals, we would like to re-classfy hospitals based on factors of interest to illustrate hospitals' strength and weakfulness in different aspects.
+-   Since there is only overall rating for hospitals (Data: Hospital General Information), we would like to re-classfy hospitals based on factors of interest to illustrate hospitals' strength and weakfulness in different aspects.

--   Ranking hospitals based on the overall assessment, such as mortality, safty of care, patients experiences etc. (Data: Hospital General Information)

 -   Ranking hospitals based on Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) Patient Survey.
 (Data: HCAHPS)